Student Code of Conduct

 c.
 The sanction imposed as the result of the original hearing was excessively severe in relation to the violation that the student was found to have committed.
 Appeals submitted on a claim that the sanction was excessively severe do not have bearing on the finding of “in violation” and relate only to the sanctions imposed.

-19.3 The Vice President of Enrollment Management and Student Affairs, or designee, will serve as the Appellate Officer for all conduct cases in which a sanction of expulsion, suspension, eviction, and/or revocation of admission or degree were issued as a result of the original conduct hearing.
+19.3 The Vice President of Student Affairs, or designee, will serve as the Appellate Officer for all conduct cases in which a sanction of expulsion, suspension, eviction, and/or revocation of admission or degree were issued as a result of the original conduct hearing.

 19.4 The Appellate Officer will review requests for appeal to determine if acceptable grounds for appeal have been demonstrated.